DarwinJS/DebugDeepPSHExecution/README.md

 The breadth of Windows automation available through PowerShell results in it being embedded into almost every windows automation tooling stack - even when PowerShell is not the primary orchestration technology.

-Whether you are using configuration management like Chef, Puppet, Ansible or Salt or a Continuous Deployment tool such as Team City, TFS or Octopus or cloud orchestration such as Cloud Foundry or Cloud Formation or even a traditional ops tool like Systems Center - at some point, somewhere you will be compelled to call PowerShell.
+Whether you are using configuration management like Chef, Puppet, Ansible or Salt or a continuous deployment tool such as Team City, TFS or Octopus or cloud orchestration such as Cloud Foundry or Cloud Formation or even a traditional ops tool like Systems Center - at some point, somewhere you will be compelled to call PowerShell.

 Being at the end of a deep call stack of automation technologies is the daily norm for PowerShell, but it can make troubleshooting and debugging problems difficult for the automation developer.